MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

     apt update && apt install curl
     ```

-1. Test the traffic from the pod to IMDS endpoints
+1. Test the traffic from the pod to the IMDS endpoint

     ```bash
     curl -s -H Metadata:true --noproxy "*" "http://169.254.169.254/metadata/instance?api-version=2023-11-15"
     ```

-Observe that the command returns the results, which means that the pod can access IMDS endpoints.
+Observe that the command returns the results, which means that the pod can access IMDS endpoints as expected.

+After that, clean up the pod with `kubectl delete pod host-nw`.

 ## Disable IMDS restriction for a cluster